claudio-codebase/scholarships-cs-students/README.md

 # scholarships-cs-students
-scholarship listings for cs students. aiming to amplify
+scholarship listings for cs students. aiming to amplify opportunities for BIPOC undergraduates in the US.